GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 __Environmental needs:__ MS performed
 __Description:__ This integration test is crucial since it involves what will be delivered to the final user, and it is the last step of the whole integration process.

- In every function that requires a token, if it is expired or invalid an error is displayed, the user gets logged out and the login screen is displayed.
+ In every function that requires authentication, if the sender is not authenticated an error is displayed, the user gets logged out and the login screen is displayed.

 ####Login(ID, password)